Fertility&Endometriosis

 Research shows that in women with endometriosis, important genes such as CYP19A1 and PTGS2 are less active.
 These genes are vital for the proper development of eggs.
 When they aren’t working effectively, eggs may not develop as they should, lowering the chances of creating healthy embryos.

-© 2025 by The Vita Pro Berestara Ltd All rights reserved.
+© 2026 The Vita Pro Berestara Ltd. All rights reserved.

 Privacy Policy